wistia/wistia-open-docs/_posts/embedding.md

 {{ "There are many useful ways to customize your embed _without_ modifying the embed code.
 Check out [Customize](../customizing-your-video) first!" | note }}

+### SEO Embed

+The SEO embed code type is what you should use if you want to help search engines identify and index the video content on your website.

 ### Inline Embed Advanced Options

 {% post_image hashed_id: 'ea30ecdbaf3536db58a046ec8b7805ceabcef452', class: 'center' %}